2Friendly4You/advanced-maze-solver/README.md

 Can generate mazes with a radomized form of depth-first traversal, Prim's algorithm, and Kruskal's algorithm

-Users can create maze themselves or use a randomized depth-first search to automatically generate a maze and then edit it as they wish
+Users can create maze themselves or use generate a maze and then edit it